LSSTDESC/6x2pt_LSST_and_ext_Spec/README.md

 ## Configuration

-The package uses YAML configuration files organized in three levels:
+The package uses YAML configuration files to control all aspects of the pipeline.
+These are organized by

 1. general.yaml - Controls the pipeline run (output path, pipeline stages, YAML configuration choices)
 2. probes_properties.yaml - Sets survey and tracer properties (e.g inclusion RSD, Distribution, fsky, nuisance parameters, etc)